 It’s best if you crack the whole egg shell and before peeling it.
 This releases any pressure on the egg and allows the shell to come off easily.

-For more delicious egg recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.
+And, for more delicious egg-citing recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.

 10 Minute Egg Recipe